Data Driven Post MVP Core Feature Improvement

 The Problem

-• The dashboard feature was intended to function as the central hub for users’ premium activity — summarizing bookmarks, notes, quiz progress, and scores.
-However, beta research revealed friction:
+• The dashboard was intended as a central hub for user activity (bookmarks, notes, progress)

 Opportunities

-• Align product structure with user mental models
+• Align product structure with how users conceptualize their learning

-• Embed premium value directly within the study flow
+• Embed premium features directly within the study flow

-• Reduce context switching between dashboard and titles
+• Reduce friction from context switching between dashboard and content

-• Reposition the dashboard as a high-level overview and activity tracker.
+• Reposition the dashboard as a secondary overview layer

-• Create a scalable architecture for future feature expansion
+• Create a more scalable foundation for future features

 The Process